-- Carefully remove the appliance and components from the packaging. - · Remove cast door and glass door, and set aside on protective surface. - Remove log set and component pack from firebox. - · Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - · Read all of the instructions before starting the installation.
+- Remove cast door and glass door, and set aside on protective surface.
+See page 34. - · Remove log set and component pack from firebox. - Report to your dealer any parts damaged in shipment, particularly the condition of the glass. - Read all of the instructions before starting the installation.
 Follow these instructions carefully during the installation to ensure maximum safety and benefit.